sematext/docs/docs/logagent/input-plugin-zeromq.md

 title: Logagent input plugin for ZeroMQ
 description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin.
-Plugin is available as node.js npm package and acts as messages consumer using ZeroMQ supporting three types of messaging patterns, namely Publish-subscribe, Request-response and fire-and-forget some times called pipeline
+Plugin is available as node.js npm package and acts as messages consumer using ZeroMQ supporting three types of messaging patterns, namely Publish-subscribe, Request-response and fire-and-forget some times called pipeline.

 ## Logagent Plugin: ZeroMQ

 Input plugin for [@sematext/logagent](http://sematext.com/logagent/).
 The plugin acts as messages consumer using ZeroMQ.

-Input plugins support three types of messaging patterns
+Input plugins support three types of messaging patterns:

- * Publish-subscribe
+1. Publish-subscribe
- * Request-response
+2. Request-response
- * fire-and-forget some times called pipeline
+3. fire-and-forget some times called pipeline

 At the moment plugin is not able to configure socket parameter, by default fire-and-forget patter has configured by default **linger** to 500 and **connect_timeout** to 2500 ms